dronezne/light/README.md

   rc-service networking start → setup-timezone    ↓
 setup-apkrepos → passwd → setup-sshd → setup-ntp  ↓
 setup-disk                              → reboot

+# note: do not create a user account (since 3.16.0)
+#     per setup-user or in a setup-alpine step
+# else: install.sh will exit 1 in silence - for now
 ```

 ## 2: git, clone